The King’s Speech 2024 marks the detailed start of the new government’s legislative programme.

 Among the details of the Bill includes plans to enact the remaining Law Commission recommendations on leaseholder rights to extend and buy their lease, continue reforms to ground rent (notably not giving details on any proposed cap yet that RICS has been calling for) and tackle ‘fleecehold’ private estates.

 The government are also pushing forward the expansion of commonholds.
-Seen as a way to empower residents to have more of a say over their homes and the buildings they live in, this model has historically proven popular for many.
-In recent years however, many RICS managing agents working on behalf of commonholds have noted how increasing building safety, energy efficiency and cost-of-living challenges are making commonhold management more difficult for many, and in severe cases, increasing neighbour disputes.
+Seen as a way to empower residents to have more of a say over their homes and the buildings they live in, this model has historically proven popular for many who wanted to be engaged in their block management, but for others, it has proven problematic.
+In recent years, many RICS managing agents working on behalf of commonholds have noted how increasing building safety, energy efficiency and cost-of-living challenges are making commonhold management more difficult for many, and in severe cases, increasing neighbour disputes.
 RICS recognise the benefits commonholds offer, and we will work with the government and our members who support these blocks every day to make sure a framework exists to support this transition while making those taking on management aware of their obligations.

 Tina Paillet FRICS, President of RICS responded to the King’s Speech saying: